 Running Operations in Multiple Countries

 Managing day-to-day operations across multiple regions necessitates regular international fund transfers.
-A global consulting firm might pay for office space and utilities in various countries, requiring frequent international money transfers.
+For example, a global consulting firm might pay for office space and utilities in various countries, requiring frequent international money transfers.

 Step-by-Step Guide to Sending Money Abroad